Foam Rolling for Back Pain: Does It Actually Help?

 ## Technique That Gets Results

 Moving too fast is the most common foam rolling mistake.
-Rapid back-and-forth stimulates the surface but does not produce the sustained pressure needed for tissue to release.
-Slow and deliberate is the correct approach.
+Rapid back-and-forth stimulates the surface but never produces the sustained pressure that lets tissue actually release.
+Slow and deliberate wins.

 ### Upper back

-- Place the roller horizontally across mid-back, just below the shoulder blades
+- Place the roller horizontally across your mid-back, just below the shoulder blades

 - Lace your hands behind your head and lift your hips slightly off the floor